Towards A UV-Model of Kinetic Mixing and Portal Matter: Realizing the Bottom-Up Model

 \subsection{Gauge Boson Masses and KM}

+The couplings of the various physical gauge fields to the previously introduced fermions and scalars is determined by both the presence of KM as well as mass mixing among the various weak eigenstates.
 Based upon the Higgs sector described in the previous subsection, it is straightforward to determine to leading order the masses of the non-hermitian gauge fields, \ie, the SM $W$ and the $W_I$ which couple to the two sets of raising and lowering operators of the two $SU(2)$'s; these (diagonal) mass terms are given by

 where in the second step we have noted and made use of the large vev-squared hierarchies $v_3^2>>v^2,v_2^2>>v_{1,4}^2$ based on the suggestive numerical values discussed above.
 Here we can define the sum $v_{SM}^2=v^2+v_2^2$ for later use below.
 As in the type-II Two Higgs Doublet Model\cite{Branco:2011iw}, we see that $v$ gives mass to the $u$ quarks while $v_2$ provides mass to the SM $d$ quarks; by analogy, we may write $v=v_{SM} \sin \beta$ and $v_2=v_{SM} \cos \beta$ in familiar notation.
 Note that $W_I$ can have sub-leading mixings with the neutral hermitian gauge bosons, primarily with the dark photon, via the $v_{1,4}$ vevs that we will discuss further below.